Manu839/Payment-Fraud_detection/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+### 🙌 Acknowledgments
+Built with ❤️ using Firebase, Flask, and modern React Inspired by real-world fraud detection systems and financial security models